Flexible Working Policy

-More and more we are looking for increased flexibility in our working lives.
+More and more, we're looking for increased flexibility in our working lives.
 The world of work is changing, and we want to lead the way.
-Being an inclusive employer that promotes flexible working is important as we continue to build our unbeatable platform of the best people, processes and systems.
+Being an inclusive employer that supports flexible working is vital to build our unbeatable platform of the best people, processes, and systems.

-Our aim is to create a positive culture towards flexible working and the benefits it brings to colleagues and the organisation.
+Our aim is to create a positive culture towards flexible working and the benefits it brings to colleagues and our organisation.
 We already offer flexible working arrangements, but we know there’s more we can do.
-That’s why we’ve signed the ABI’s Making Flexible Work charter to increase flexible working and support more women into senior roles.
-We ’re committed to working towards the three charter commitments:
+That’s why we’ve signed the ABI Making Flexible Work charter, to promote flexible working options that help us become a more diverse and inclusive workplace, including supporting more women into senior roles.
+We’re committed to working towards the three charter commitments:

 • Making it clear: Publishing details of our flexible working policy so it’s publicly available for colleagues and prospective candidates.

-• Making it possible: Advertising the majority of roles as being open to flexible working, including part-time working (if appropriate) and/or as a job-share.
+• Making it possible: Advertising the majority of roles as being open to flexible working, including part-time working and/or as a job-share (if appropriate).

 • Making it happen: Putting in place processes and guidance to support and promote different forms of flexible working, including job sharing.